-A Pre-Placement Staffing may occur for non-emergency moves and placement changes to ensure all interested parties to the child have an opportunity to share and discuss relevant child information in support of 4Kids' search for the best possible placement option.
-The pre-placement staffing seeks to share all relevant information about a child or youth who requires a non-emergency placement or placement change.
-The pre-placement staffing will be coordinated and facilitated by 4Kids.
+Pre-Placement Staffing may occur for non-emergency moves and placement changes to ensure all interested parties have an opportunity to share and discuss relevant child information in support of 4Kids' search for the best possible placement option.
+The Pre-Placement Staffing seeks to share all relevant information about a child or youth who requires a non-emergency placement or placement change.
+The Pre-Placement Staffing will be coordinated and facilitated by 4Kids.
 The Network Provider case manager and current caregiver will be invited and will be expected to attend either in person or by phone as well as representatives from 4Kids.
 Former caregivers may be invited, if it is determined they have information critical to decisions being made.
-The Network Provider is responsible for transportation of the child to all pre-placement staffings.
+The Network Provider is responsible for transportation of the child to all Pre-Placement Staffings.